odenix/mxpack/DEVELOPMENT.md

 ## Prequisities
-* JDK 8 or higher (a newer JDK will be downloaded if necessary)
+* Windows, Linux, or macOS with JDK 8 or higher on the PATH.
+  * Gradle and a newer JDK will be automatically downloaded if necessary.

 ## Common build commands
 ```
 ./gradlew build         # this is what CI runs
 ./gradlew test          # run tests